sharad0x/ML_1_ImageClassification-Cats_VS_Dogs-_ARITHMATRIX/README.md

 ---

+## Dataset

+This project uses the **Cats vs Dogs dataset** originally provided by Microsoft and hosted on [Kaggle](https://www.kaggle.com/competitions/dogs-vs-cats/data).

+### Access Instructions
+1. Create a free Kaggle account if you don’t have one.
+2. Go to the dataset page: https://www.kaggle.com/competitions/dogs-vs-cats/data
+3. Accept the competition rules to unlock the dataset.
+4. Download the ZIP file (`train.zip` and `test1.zip`).
+5. Extract the contents and organize them as follows:
+---

 ## Features
 - **End-to-end pipeline**: From dataset preparation to deployment via a web app.
 - **Cat vs Dog classification** using **ResNet-18** in PyTorch.